Tech Made Simple

 How to Protect Your Privacy on Public WiFi Networks

-So you're at your favorite coffee shop and have hopped onto the free WiFi with your tablet to check your social networks, read the latest news, and maybe take a quick peek at your bank balance while you're enjoying your latte.
-We're so used to having Internet access whenever and wherever we need it that we don't often stop to consider whether logging into a public network is safe.
+So you're at your favorite coffee shop, hopping onto the free WiFi with your tablet to check your social networks, read the latest news, and maybe take a quick peek at your bank balance while enjoying your latte.
+We've become so accustomed to constant Internet access wherever we are that we often overlook the safety of logging into a public network.

-Over the last decade, Techlicious has been tracking the dangers of using public WiFi, and we have found three major ways these free public hotspots could get you into trouble.
-And to keep you safe, we recommend five simple things you can do to protect your privacy when you use public WiFi.
+Over the last decade, Techlicious has tracked the dangers associated with using public WiFi, and while it's safer than it was ten years ago, there are still threats.
+We've identified three consistent ways free public hotspots can put you at risk.
+To keep you safe, we also recommend five simple measures to protect your privacy when using public WiFi.

 The 3 big risks of free public WiFi

-Using public WiFi is like having a conversation in a public place: Others can overhear you unless you take precautions.
+Using public WiFi is akin to having a conversation in a public place: without precautions, others can overhear you.

-2. You connect to a honeypot WiFi hotspot set up by thieves
+2. Honeypot WiFi hotspots set up by thieves

 3. Hackers hijack your connection to social media and other sites